Fact Check

 U.S. President Joe Biden has a speech impediment.

-U.S President Joe Biden has struggled with stuttering, to various degrees, for his entire life.
-Stuttering is a speech impediment and neurological disorder that may involve "repetitions (D-d-d-dog), prolongations (Mmmmmmilk), or blocks (an absence of sound)," according to the non-profit National Stuttering Association.
+It is true that Biden has struggled with stuttering, to various degrees, for his entire life.
+Stuttering is a speech impediment and neurological disorder that may involve "repetitions (D-d-d-dog), prolongations (Mmmmmmilk), or blocks (an absence of sound)," according to the nonprofit National Stuttering Association.

 This impediment is a condition with a genetic component to it, and Biden's uncle stuttered his whole life, according to a January 2020 feature in The Atlantic.
 As a child, according to that article, Joe Biden largely taught himself how to deal with his stutter: